heb12/heb12-electron/CONTRIBUTING.md

 This explains what content is allowed to be fetched from the Internet, and what has to be built into the program.

 ### Translations
-Translations must be built into some kind of public API, and not hosted on one of your own servers for Heb12 exclusively.
+Translation must be built into some kind of public API, and not hosted on one of your own servers for Heb12 exclusively.
 If it needs to be built into a server privately, we will need to host it ourselves.

 Translations should be offline (and come with the program) when allowed.
 If the copyright does not permit this, then you may use a public API (as stated above).

 ### Commentaries
 Commentaries are allowed to be accessed from a public API, as with translations.
 Commentaries should not be put into the program without more consideration (due to file size and copyright issues).

 ### Themes
-Themes should be brought
+Themes should be brought up in issues before they are implemented.
+Themes are trivial to make and should be of the highest quality.

 ## Issues
 Before you even work on your contribution, you should open an issue and discuss it.
 That way you can brainstorm with the team and other contributors about how it should be manifested.

 ## Credits
 Credits should not be applied to the code itself, but to the credits file.

 Write your credit in the `CREDITS.md` file under the "Other Contributors" heading.
 Put it in alphabetical order.
 For example, if these are the contributors: